alexandercoabad/mixedsignal/docs/info.md

 ## How to test

-First add a 20nF capacitor then input a small signal sinewave and see the output using an oscilloscope.
+First, add a 20nF capacitor then input a small signal sinewave.
+Then, see the output using an oscilloscope.

 ## External hardware